-Construction will not create any additional site disturbance or soil compaction.
+The new driveway will create additional site disturbance of soil compaction.
 It will require the removal of a few trees.
 The driveway will be ~12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
-The driveway is ~900 feet in length.
-There are currently two pull-outs along the road.
-The driveway is too narrow to afford any additional pull-outs or turn arounds.
+The proposed driveway is 440 feet in length and a hammer head or "Y" turn-around will be created 50 feet from the proposed house and pull-outs will be created at no greater than 400 foot intervals.
 On longer driveways, pull-outs and turn-arounds are essential for emergency vehicles to be able to turn around or pass safely on any road or driveway.